 "Despite its prevalence, the symptoms of AFib can be difficult to notice.
 Its most common symptoms are heart palpitations, lightheadedness, shortness of breath, chest pain, and fatigue.
 However, there are many individuals living with AFib who experience none of these symptoms," says Glenn Harper, MD, cardiologist at Bryn Mawr Hospital, part of Main Line Health.

 Although its symptoms can sometimes be silent, AFib is nothing to ignore.
-Per the National Stroke Association, atrial fibrillation raises an individual’s stroke risk by 500 percent.
+Per the National Stroke Association, atrial fibrillation raises a person's stroke risk by 500 percent.

-“Not only does AFib significantly increase stroke risk, it also increases the likelihood that a stroke can be fatal or disabling,” explains Michelle Smith, MD, vascular neurosurgeon at Bryn Mawr Hospital, part of Main Line Health Neurosurgery, a member of Jefferson Neuroscience Network.
+"People with AFib are at a five times higher risk of stroke and it also increases the likelihood that a stroke can be fatal or disabling," explains Michelle Smith, MD, vascular surgeon and chief of neurosurgery at Main Line Health-Jefferson Neurosurgery.

 These statistics can be frightening, especially to anyone living with AFib or who has a family history of arrhythmia issues.
 But there's good news, too.

-“Nearly 75 percent of AFib-related strokes are preventable,” says Dr. Smith.
-“AFib doesn’t have to mean stroke.
-If you’re diagnosed with AFib, the most important thing you can do is to work with a cardiologist to manage your heart health.”
+According to the Centers for Disease Control and Prevention, about 80 percent of strokes are preventable.
+"AFib doesn't have to mean stroke.
+If you're diagnosed with AFib, the most important thing you can do is work with a cardiologist to manage your heart health," says Dr. Smith.

 If you've been diagnosed with AFib, your cardiologist will underscore the importance of a healthy lifestyle and its role in keeping your heart healthy.
 That means exercising regularly, eating a nutritious diet, quitting smoking and tobacco use, and trying to reduce any unnecessary stress, as it can take a toll on your heart.